arclabs561/ai-visual-test/docs/misc/LATE_INTERACTION_TEMPORAL_GAPS.md

 ## Overview

-Late interaction in `ai-browser-test` currently has significant gaps when dealing with temporal sequences, experience data, and multi-step reasoning.
+Late interaction in `ai-visual-test` currently has significant gaps when dealing with temporal sequences, experience data, and multi-step reasoning.
 This document identifies these gaps and outlines what needs to be addressed.

 ## Current State